Pingdu Shandong, China Travel Guide

 Not available in Pingdu due to its inland location and lack of suitable waterways for passenger transport.

 A valid Chinese driving license is mandatory for driving in mainland China.
 International Driving Permits are not recognized.
-Foreigners typically need to convert their home country license to a Chinese one, which involves a written test and can be a lengthy process.
+Foreigners typically need to convert their home country license to a Chinese person one, which includes a written test and can be a lengthy process.
 Do not plan on renting a car and driving without a valid Chinese license.

 Major highways and city roads in Shandong Province are generally in good condition.
 Rural roads could be different in quality.
 Driving standards and habits in China can are not the same as Western countries; defensive driving is advisable.
 DiscoverCars.com can show rental options, but remember the license requirement.